httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Explicit Key

 The "key" parameter is decoded and used as the input keying material if present.
-The "key" parameter MUST decode to exactly 16 octets in order to be used as input keying material for "aesgcm128" content encoding.
+The "key" parameter MUST decode to at least 16 octets in order to be used as input keying material for "aesgcm128" content encoding.

 Other key determination parameters can be ignored if the "key" parameter is